 In my opinion, extra firm tofu is the best for making stir fry recipes.
 They hold their shape better and get crispy nicely.

-Removing water content from the tofu is equally important as pressing the tofu.
-You can use a tofu press as well as thick layers of paper towels.
+Removing the water content from the tofu is equally important as pressing it.
+You can use a tofu press or thick layers of paper towels.

 What type of sauce is used?

-The traditional pad krapow recipe uses fish sauce however since I am making the vegan/vegetarian version, I won't be using that.
-A mixture of soy sauce, sriracha, and maple syrup, gives the most perfect umami flavor to this stir fry.
+The traditional pad krapow recipe uses fish sauce; however, since I am making the vegan/vegetarian version, I won't be using that.
+A mixture of soy sauce, sriracha, and maple syrup gives this stir fry the most perfect umami flavor.

 It's spicy and bold with a hint of sweetness.
-It's totally delish.
+It's delicious.

 How to make

-After pressing the Tofu for at least 20 minutes, make sure that they don't have much water content.
+After pressing the Tofu for at least 20 minutes, ensure they don't have much water content.
 Dice them into your desired size or shape.

-Coat them with corn starch mixed with salt and pepper.
-According to your choice, air fry the tofu, deep fry them, or just shallow fry.
+Coat them with cornstarch mixed with salt and pepper.
+Depending on your choice, air fry the tofu, deep fry it, or shallow.

-I personally prefer to air fry them to make them healthy however sometimes depending on my mood I deep fry them as well.
+I prefer to air fry them to make them healthy; however, depending on my mood, I also deep fry them.

-The next step would be to make a flavourful sauce with the help of our staple aromatics.
-All Asian dishes use lots of ginger, garlic, chilies, green onion, and herbs.
+The next step is to make a flavourful sauce with our staple aromatics.
+All Asian dishes use ginger, garlic, chilies, green onion, and herbs.

-I love how using fresh Thai Basil leaves makes this dish a delicious aromatic side to go with fragrant jasmine rice.
+I love how using fresh Thai Basil leaves makes this dish a delicious aromatic side with fragrant jasmine rice.

 Coat this crispy tofu with the sauce and serve over the rice.
 I am sure you will love this dish as much as I love it.